Published on January 29th, 2014 | by Ruben0

 - Cardenal V.O.R.S., an old Palo Cortado made from Macharnudo grapes, fed by Viejo C.P.

-- Solera de su Majestad V.O.R.S. and Covadonga V.O.R.S., two very old Oloroso sherries
+- Solera de su Majestad V.O.R.S. and Covadonga V.O.R.S., two very old Oloroso sherries that are hardly ever seen on the market

 - Niños V.O.R.S., a Pedro Ximénez of around 50 years